 By Cars.com Staff

-Vehicle Overview The Scion xB is part of a growing car segment: The small, SUV-like hatchback.
-It's the boxiest entrant in this field, which also includes the Honda Element, Chevrolet HHR and Suzuki SX4 Crossover.
+The Scion xB is part of a growing car segment : the small SUV-like hatchback.
+It's among the boxiest vehicles in this field, which includes the Nissan Cube, Honda Element, Chevrolet HHR and Suzuki SX4 crossover.

 Standard black grille trim

 16-inch wheels, with three wheel-cover designs, are standard

 The xB has a center-mounted speedometer that some find hard to read.
 The gauges are red, which is easy on the eyes at night but hard to see during the day.
 Scion says a new black gauge background should help.
 Beyond that, the interior is fairly standard, with a generous amount of cargo room when the rear seat is folded.
 Interior features include:

 160-watt Pioneer audio system with iPod connectivity and auxiliary port

 Optional Alpine Premium audio system with color touch-screen monitor and other enhancements